|

 First issue

-of the twice-yearly MZ magazine "The Dial", prepared by Murial
+of the twice-yearly Mount Zion magazine "The Dial", prepared by Murial

 Jagger, Friends of MZ secretary and treasurer. |